JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

 Not all modules are so simple to incorporate.
-PyCall does a good job of converting the arguments from `Julia` to Python, but the conversion from a Python (SymPy) structure back to a workable `Julia` structure can be difficult.
+PyCall does a good job of converting the arguments from `Julia` to Python, but the conversion from a Python (SymPy) structure back to a workable `Julia` structure can require some massaging.

 For example, the return value of `solveset` offers a challenge: